Saturday, January 7, 2017

 The replacement roof rib has been steamed and is now held in place with a

-specific arch fit in place.
+specific arch fit.
 This rib may stay in the clamped position for

 several weeks to retain the "memory" of the shape.
 PWM